HTTP Requests

 method to retrieve the full origin including the protocol:

-const fullOrigin = request.getFullOrigin!
+const fullOrigin\string = request.getFullOrigin!

 Retrieving The Request Origin protocol